-Prior to the COVID-19 pandemic and restrictions imposed by the Government in March 2020 the town centre was relatively healthy in that there were few vacant commercial premises, the majority of the occupied properties consisting of independent businesses1.
+The town centre was, and remains, relatively healthy in that there are few vacant commercial premises, the majority of the occupied properties consisting of independent businesses.

-The state of the economy and depth of any depression arising from the crisis remains to be seen, and the Council will endeavour to support local groups and organisations throughout this period.
+The state of the economy and depth of any depression arising from the recent and ongoing crisis remains to be seen, and the Council will endeavour to support local groups and organisations throughout this period.

-Ec2 Working Together - the Council will work with representative bodies, partners, and public authorities to promote a vibrant and healthy local economy
+Ec2 Working Together - the Council will work with representative bodies, partners and public authorities to promote a vibrant and healthy local economy

-The Council strives to work proactively with all bodies, particularly West Devon Borough Council (WDBC) and Devon County Council (DCC) who constitute the other two tiers of councils in Devon.
+The Council strives to work proactively with all bodies, particularly West Devon Borough Council and Devon County Council who constitute the other two tiers of councils in Devon.

-Member representatives of WDBC and DCC regularly attend meetings of the Council and are invited to join the Town Council Members at their regular Councillor Surgeries offering members of the public a chance to meet with them face to face.
+Member representatives of WDBC and DCC regularly attend meetings of the Council and can be invited to join the Town Council Members at their regular Councillor Surgeries offering members of the public a chance to meet with them face to face.

-Public consultations will be held by various means which may include social media, website, noticeboards, and the press.
-Face to face public consultation events may also be held and to which other bodies may be asked to attend and/or participate in, as necessary.
+Public consultations will be held by various means which may include social media, website, noticeboards and the press.
+Face to face public consultation events may also be held and to which other bodies may be asked to attend and/or participate in as necessary.